layershift/enscale-docs/pages/04.account-and-billing/04.trial-account/02.quickstart-app/docs.10.md

 This can be done from the environment's screen (what you see once you enter your environment) by clicking **Add new node**.

 Select **NoSQL** type and from there click on **Redis**.
-Next you will need to select the prefered version - any version should do for the purposes of this application, but we've tested with latest 6.0.6.
+Next you will need to select the prefered version - any version should do for the purposes of this application.

 ##### Step 5